Deadlines and Important Dates

 Specifically, as an applicant to Penn State's online MPS in Nutritional Sciences program, you must have a bachelor's degree in nutrition, animal sciences, food science, dietetics, or a related biological/biomedical or health sciences discipline.
 In addition, our prerequisite undergraduate courses for admission include a 3-credit course in each of the following: organic chemistry, biochemistry, physiology, an introductory nutrition course (equivalent to Penn State's NUTR 251), and one advanced nutrition course (higher level than introductory nutrition).
 A lab component is not required.
 Students must obtain a grade of B or better (3.0 on a 4.0 scale) in each of these courses to be considered for admission.
 We encourage you to contact the program for more information about the prerequisites.

-GPA & Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA is required.
+GPA and Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA is required.
 Applicants should have a minimum grade-point average of 3.00.

 GRE scores are required for admission to the Master of Professional Studies in Nutritional Sciences program.
 However, the GRE or other test scores may be waived for an individual on a case-by-case basis.